 I very much enjoyed painting straight onto a blank canvas without any prep work.
 I think this was the thing that surprised me the most.
 In my usual art practice, i meticulously plan a full size drawing of whatever I’m doing.
 I plan it all out so i don’t have to worry about mistakes when it comes to transferring it into paint.
 There are positives and negatives to this of course.
 It does create a beautifully detailed and refined piece of work.
 What it doesn’t do is allow room for happy accidents and things that might surprise me.
 On the other hand, i could say that i go through that process in my planning stage but there is a very different energy between the meticulously planned and the unplanned.

 I loved every minute of this challenge and i think it shows in the work.
 I also loved interacting with people about the work.
-It was very interesting to hear how other people interpret some of the ideas and eight of the paintings have already been sold.
-Wonderful!
+It was very interesting to hear how other people interpret some of the ideas.

 ‘February’ – 28 paintings in 28 days, will be on display at DKP Gallery, Hereford, from Friday the 10th March till Friday the 17th March.